-Fortify Static Code Analyzer provides an easy way to translate Java source files for projects that use an Ant build file.
+You can translate Java source files for projects that use an Ant build file.
 You can apply this integration on the command line without modifying the Ant build.xml file.
 When the build runs, Fortify Static Code Analyzer intercepts all javac task invocations and translates the Java source files as they are compiled.
+Make sure that you pass any properties to Ant by adding them to the ANT_OPTS environment variable.
+Do not include them in the sourceanalyzer command.